24

 XI.
 LEGALLY MANDATED RELEASE OF EMPLOYEE INFORMATION

-A. Refer all requests for personnel file information or requests to view or to obtain copies of personnel records that are made under the authority of the Colorado Open Records Act ("CORA") or Freedome of Information Act (FOIA) to the Human Resources Department immediately upon receiving the request (reference D).
+A. Refer all requests for personnel file information or requests to view or to obtain copies of personnel records that are made under the authority of the Colorado Open Records Act ("CORA") or Freedom of Information Act (FOIA) to the Human Resources Department immediately upon receiving the request (reference D).

 1. Speed in notifying the Human Resources Department is required because of statutory time limits that are imposed on the County to respond to such requests.